-Adam is an optimization algorithm that can used instead of the classical stochastic gradient descent procedure to update network weights iterative based in training data.
+Adam is an optimization algorithm that can be used instead of the classical stochastic gradient descent procedure to update network weights iterative based in training data.

 Adam was presented by Diederik Kingma from OpenAI and Jimmy Ba from the University of Toronto in their 2015 ICLR paper (poster) titled “Adam: A Method for Stochastic Optimization“.
 I will quote liberally from their paper in this post, unless stated otherwise.

 The algorithm is called Adam.
 It is not an acronym and is not written as “ADAM”.

 … the name Adam is derived from adaptive moment estimation.

 When introducing the algorithm, the authors list the attractive benefits of using Adam on non-convex optimization problems, as follows:

 - Little memory requirements.